iLib-js/ilib-mono/docs/ilib-lint-common.md

 ### **pipelineElement.type : <code>string</code>**
 <p>Type of file that this pipeline element processes.
 The type should be
-a unique name that matches with the type of other pipeline elements that process this same type of file.</p>
+a unique name that matches with the type of other pipeline elements that process this same type of file.
+The linter will ensure that when a pipeline element is of a particular type, only IntermediateRepresentation instances with the same type are sent in to that element for processing.</p>
 <p>There are three types that are reserved, however:</p>
 <ul>
 <li>resource - the pipeline element returns an array of Resource instances as